-- (1) Prohibition of horseback riding and campfires on or seaward of the primary dune during sea turtle nesting season, extending to all areas landward of the primary dune where sea turtles are known to nest; - (2) Prohibition of disturbing, touching, harassing, killing or taking of any sea turtle, hatchling, egg or part of the same; - (3) Submission of a sea turtle protection plan for Martin County approval, in consultation with the FDEP, for any development that involves coastal construction; - (4) Standards for coastal construction to eliminate or minimize impacts on sea turtles and their nests and eggs; - (5) Procedures for protection and/or mitigation; - (6) Standards for site development that protect sea turtles; - (7) Restrictions and standards on nighttime lighting for new and existing development, and additional restrictions during nesting season; - (8) Standards for existing beach access points; - (9) Standards for beach/dune preservation stabilization and/or restoration and standards for mechanical beach cleaning.
+- Prohibition of horseback riding and campfires on or seaward of the primary dune during sea turtle nesting season, extending to all areas landward of the primary dune where sea turtles are known to nest; - (2) Prohibition of disturbing, touching, harassing, killing or taking of any sea turtle, hatchling, egg or part of the same; - (3) Submission of a sea turtle protection plan for Martin County approval, in consultation with the FDEP, for any development that involves coastal construction; - (4) Standards for coastal construction to eliminate or minimize impacts on sea turtles and their nests and eggs; - (5) Procedures for protection and/or mitigation; - (6) Standards for site development that protect sea turtles; - (7) Restrictions and standards on nighttime lighting for new and existing development, and additional restrictions during nesting season; - (8) Standards for existing beach access points; - (9) Standards for beach/dune preservation stabilization and/or restoration and standards for mechanical beach cleaning.

 Objective 8.1B.
 To continue to support and participate in the Indian River Lagoon portion of the Comprehensive Everglades Restoration Plan.
-Water quality of the estuarine waters of Martin County is currently monitored by the SFWMD, Harbor Branch Oceanographic Institute, and the Ocean
+Water quality of the estuarine waters of Martin County is currently monitored by the SFWMD, FDEP, Harbor Branch Oceanographic Institute, and the Ocean Research Conservation Association, United States Geological Survey (USGS), the Florida Oceanographic Society, the County, and many other colleges, universities and non-profit organizations.

-Research Conservation Association.
 A water quality monitoring program for marine waters proximal to coral reefs will be implemented by the FDEP beginning in 2017.
 In addition, Martin County shall continue to undertake the following efforts to improve estuarine water quality.

 Policy 8.1B.1.
 Drainage system retrofit.
-When building, expanding or planning for new facilities the County shall consider engineering solutions that reduce the flood risk in coastal areas which results from high-tide events, storm surge, flash floods, stormwater runoff, and the related impacts of sea-level rise.
+When building, expanding or planning for new facilities the County shall consider engineering solutions that reduce the flood risk in coastal areas which results from high-tide events, storm surge, flash floods, stormwater runoff, and the related impacts of sealevel rise.
 Substandard public drainage systems shall be retrofitted during repair, expansion or redevelopment activities.
 This policy is intended to address water quality problems resulting from inadequately maintained systems or systems constructed prior to a complete understanding of the negative effects of stormwater runoff on the marine environment.
 The County's stormwater program shall assure a new benefit to the estuary in terms of enhanced water quality and the rate, volume and timing of inflows, in accordance with policies in Chapter 13, Drainage and Natural Groundwater Aquifer Recharge.

 Policy 8.1B.2.
 Surface and stormwater management regulations.
-The County shall continue to actively enforce established surface and stormwater management regulations so as to eliminate inadequately maintained or designed systems that are degrading water qualify, in accordance with Chapter 13.
+The County shall continue to actively enforce established surface and stormwater management regulations so as to eliminate inadequately maintained or designed systems that are degrading water qualify guality, in accordance with Chapter 13.